dioram/Elektronik/docs/Build-EN.md

 ```
 After that in `./build` you will see Elektronik player.

 Or you can build player through Unity editor GUI.

+Before building you need to compile translation files.
+For that in Unity editor select menu
+`Window->Asset management->Addressables->Gropus` and in newly opened window select `Build->New build->Default Build Script`.
-In that case choose `./build` as output directory or you will need
+After compilation is done you can proceed to building player.
+Choose `./build` as output directory or you will need
 to change path to dependencies in plugins.

 ### Building of plugins